Entropy balancing is doubly robust

-The fundamental problem of causal inference is to estimate the ``counterfactual'' means $\mu(0|1)$ and $\mu(1|0)$.
-In this paper we focus on the estimation of $\mu(0|1)$.
+The counterfactual mean $\mu(0|1) = \mathrm{E}[Y(0)|T=1]$ also naturally occurs in survey sampling with missing data \citep{deville1992calibration,sarndal2005estimation} by viewing $Y(0)$ as the only outcome of interest (so $T=1$ stands for non-response).

-Along with the treatment exposure $T_i$ and outcome $Y_i$, each experiment unit $i$ is usually associated with another set of covariates denoted by $X_i$.
-In observational studies, both treatment assignment and outcome can be related to the covariates, which may cause serious selection bias.
-However, as highlighted by the seminal work \citet{rosenbaum1983}), it is possible to correct this selection bias under the following two assumptions:
+Along with the treatment exposure $T_i$ and outcome $Y_i$, each unit $i$ is usually associated with a set of covariates denoted by $X_i$ measured prior to the treatment assignment.
+In a typical observational study, both treatment assignment and outcome may be related to the covariates, which can cause serious confounding bias.
+The seminal work by \citet{rosenbaum1983} suggest that it is possible to correct the confounding bias under the following two assumptions: